diogotcorreia/master-thesis/docs/content/ch05-results.typ

 downloads on @pypi, 2.4k stars on GitHub, and approximately 18k dependent repositories, according to GitHub statistics @deepdiff-dependents.

+#assert.eq(deepdiff_issues.len(), 1, message: "expected 1 issue on deepdiff")
+#assert.eq(deepdiff_not_vulnerable_issues.len(), 0, message: "expected no false positives on deepdiff")
-#TheTool detected #deepdiff_issues.len() issues on *deepdiff*,
+#TheTool detected a single issue on *deepdiff*,
-#deepdiff_vulnerable_issues.len() of which _Vulnerable_ and
+which was deemed _Vulnerable_ during manual labeling.
-#deepdiff_not_vulnerable_issues.len() _Not Vulnerable_.
-While the issues mostly pointed to the Delta feature of the library, none of them actually represent the piece of exploitable code.
+This issue pointed to the `_get_nested_obj_and_force` function in `path.py`, which despite not allowing an attacker to control the value to pollute with, is susceptible to class pollution.
+However, upon manual inspection, this function was also part of a greater exploit chain in the Delta feature of the library that allowed full control of both the variable to pollute and the value to be set.
-Likely due to a function of the vulnerable code path being called through a variable, as shown in @code:deepdiff-get-nested-obj-var, Pysa failed to detect the exact code path that leads to class pollution.
+Likely due to a function of the vulnerable code path being called through a variable, as shown in @code:deepdiff-get-nested-obj-var, Pysa failed to detect the exact code path that leads to class pollution in the Delta class.

 #figure(
   caption: [Part of the exploitable code path gets assigned to the